/15 February 2017

-Featuring our Phoenix range – Guaranteed Flame Retardant for the life of the Garment - Click here to view the range
+Featuring our Phoenix range – Guaranteed Flame Retardant for the life of the Garment - Check out our FR clothing range here.

 Our Welding Essentials range is designed to protect the wearer against welding splatter (small splashes of molten metal), short contact time with flame and radiant heat from the arc.